Amazon Retail Arbitrage vs Private Label (Which One is Better?)

 Product Supply

-unlimited as long as the manufacturer produces it.
+Unlimited as long as the manufacturer can meet your production requirements.

 Seller Payments

-long payment cycle. almost 3 weeks to 1 month.
+Long payment cycle.
+Can almost take 3 weeks to 1 month.

-same payment cycle but have options to advance payments
+Same payment cycle but offers options for advance payments.

 Time & Effort